github/docs/content/sponsors/sponsoring-open-source-contributors/about-sponsorships-fees-and-taxes.md

 {% ifversion enterprise-orgs-sponsors-with-cc %}

 When an enterprise opts to pay by credit card, it can enforce policies within its organizations that allow sponsoring of open source contributors by payments from the same card that was used for billing.
-For additional information, please consult [AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-sponsors-in-your-enterprise).
+For additional information, please click on [AUTOTITLE](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-policies-for-github-sponsors-in-your-enterprise).

 {% endif %}